mountainkidai/rfSEClub/Programming/python/003_input_and_output.md

 # 003 Input and Output

 Input and output operations in Python allow programs to interact with users by receiving data and displaying results.
-For young scientists in the rfSE Club, mastering these operations is crucial for creating interactive programs and handling data in scientific applications.
+For students in the rfSE Club, mastering these operations is crucial for creating interactive programs and handling data in scientific applications.

 ## Input